nickedwards109/Clamp-Miller/README.md

 Here is an example of a console session:

 ruby Mill-Clamp.rb

-(Dimension #1) What is the length of the clamp?
+(Dimension #1): What is the length of the clamp?
 1.75

-(Dimension #2) What is the width of the clamp?
+(Dimension #2): What is the width of the clamp?
 1.0

-(Dimension #3) There will be a hole for housing the height adjustment screw.
+(Dimension #3): There will be a hole for housing the height adjustment screw.
 What is the diameter of this height adjustment screw hole?
 0.325

-(Dimension #4) There will be a slot for the fastening screw.
+(Dimension #4): There will be a slot for the fastening screw.
 One end of the slot (at the center of the slot end's radius) will have a certain distance to the height adjustment screw hole.
 What is this distance?
 0.5

-(Dimension #5) The opposite end of the slot will have a certain distance to the end of the clamp.
+(Dimension #5): The opposite end of the slot will have a certain distance to the end of the clamp.
 What is this distance?
 0.5

-(Dimension #6) How wide is the slot?
+(Dimension #6): How wide is the slot?
 0.2

-(Dimension #7) What is the thickness of the material stock?
+(Dimension #7): What is the thickness of the material stock?
 0.8

 What is the tool radius?
 0.0625

-What is the XY feedrate?
-This is the feedrate used for end-milling.
+What is the XY end-milling feedrate?
 10.0

-What is the Z feedrate?
-This is the feedrate used for plunging to the next depth of cut.
+What is the Z plunge feedrate?
 10.0

 What is the axial depth of cut?
 0.0625

 What is a safe Z height that the tool will retract to before rapid feed to a new XY location?
 0.25

 Here is your CNC program:

 G91